-The Audit Committee should ensure that the internal audit function is effective and able to function independently.

-Internal Audit Assessment

-The AC had conducted an Internal Audit Assessment annually to review the adequacy of the scope, functions, competency and resources of the internal audit function to ensure that it has the necessary authority to carry out its work and to perform its function effectively in accordance with relevant professional standards.

-Internal Audit Charter

-For FYE 2024, the AC has updated its Internal Audit Charter to cover the assessment on anti-corruption and whistle-blowing processes, as recommended by the MCCG 2021.

-The board should disclose whether internal audit personnel are free from any

-- relationships or conflicts

-of interest, which could

-impair their objectivity and

-independence;

-- the number of resources in the internal audit department;

-- name and qualification of the person responsible for internal audit; and

-- whether the internal audit function is carried out in accordance with a recognised framework.

-Internal Audit Assessment

-- For FYE 2024, the AC had conducted an Internal Audit Assessment to review the adequacy of the scope, functions, competency and resources of the internal audit function to ensure that it has the necessary authority to carry out its work and to perform its function effectively in accordance with relevant professional standards. - The AC has also prepared the AC Report (for disclosure in the Annual Report) for the Board's perusal and approval.
-The Board noted the AC Report has made the relevant disclosure in compliance with Practice 11.2 of MCCG 2021.
+ICCG Practices Applications by VSTECS Practice 11.1 cont'd Internal Audit Assessment The Audit Committee should ensure that the internal audit function is effective and able to function independently.
+The AC had conducted an Internal Audit Assessment annually to revie the adequacy of the scope, functions, competency and resources of th internal audit function to ensure that it has the necessary authority to car out its work and to perform its function effectively in accordance with APPLIED relevant professional standards.
+Internal Audit Charter For FYE 2024, the AC has updated its Internal Audit Charter to cover the assessment on anti-corruption and whistle-blowing processes, a recommended by the MCCG 2021.
+Practice 11.2 Internal Audit Assessment The board should disclose- whether internal audit personnel are free from any relationships or conflicts of interest, which could impair their objectivity and independence; the number of resources in the internal audit department; name and qualification of the person responsible for internal audit; and whether the internal audit function is carried out in accordance with a recognised framework.
+For FYE 2024, the AC had conducted an Internal Audit Assessment to review the adequacy of the scope, functions, competency and resources of the internal audit function to ensure that it has the necessary authority to carry out its work and to perform its function effectively in accordance with relevant professional standards.
+The AC has also prepared the AC Report (for disclosure in the Annu Report) for the Board's perusal and approval.
+The Board noted the A Report has made the relevant disclosure in compliance with Practice 11. of MCCG 2021.